Grey-pearson/UofU-W2-Portfolio/README.md

-nav:
+# Portfolio Project

+A project where we make a basic reponsive portfolio that required the following criteria:

+## Nav Bar:
-- link to about me, my work, contact
+- Link to about me, my work, contact
-- nav links scroll user to each section instead of instant transmition
+- Nav links scroll user to each section instead of instant transmition

-name
+## About Me:
-photo of me / avatar
+- A photo of me
+- My name

-about me
+- An about me section

-my work:
+## Previous Projects:
-- my work has titled images with each app
+- My work has titled images with each app
-- my first app should have a bigger picture than the others
+- My first app should have a bigger picture than the others
-- clicking on the app should take you to the actual app
+- Clicking on the app should take you to the actual app

+## Other Criteria:
-contact me
+- A contact me secion

-responsive layout
+- Responsive layout

-#344E41
-#3A5A40
-#588157
-#A3B18A
-#DAD7CD
+- A github repo
+- Deployed site